yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 piston front calipers), ABS is standard, and a rudimentary traction control system called ASR was an option.

+All W124s have a driver side air bag and later (1994 and 1995) cars have a front passenger side air bag.
+This was added by taking away the glove box because Mercedes did not want to redesign the dashboard for the two final years.
+The center console does have a storage compartment and the front doors have reasonable storage as well.

 Keep in mind that these cars do not have particularly good fuel economy and they do require premium (91 octane or higher) fuel.
 The m104 six provides about the same fuel economy as the 4.2L m119 V8 in the E420 sedan.